This Present Darkness: Plot summary

-Meanwhile, Hank Busche, the unwanted pastor of the little Ashton Community Church discovers that there are many demons in the town and wonders why they have all congregated here.
-When he gets to be a nuisance to the demons they have the Society falsely arrest him for rape.
+Meanwhile, Hank Busche, the unwanted pastor of the little Ashton Community Church, discovers that there are many demons in the town and wonders why they have all congregated here.
+When he gets to be a nuisance to the demons, they have the Society falsely arrest him for rape.

 Hank and Marshall meet in jail.
 They compare stories and finally put both halves of the puzzle together.

 During the time that this is happening, the story takes on a spiritual dimension—revealing a perspective based on the idea of unseen forces at work.
+Lucius, the head demon, controls a group of demons including Ba-al Rafar, the Prince of Babylon, in battle against head angel Tal and his army.
 The angels who wage warfare for the souls of mankind look and act similarly to humans—they have names, they are in charge of specific regions of earth, and they are propelled by heavenly forces that often manifest as wings.
 They wear armor and wield weapons forged in heaven—most notably, swords.
 Demons, as well, are depicted as being ink-like shadows in the darkness, flowing from shadow to shadow, until the time comes when they truly reveal themselves as monstrous beasts with bat-wings and armor.
-Their spiritual combat spans from one-on-one battles to vast armies charging into each other in the "unseen realms" above us.
+Their spiritual combat spans from one-on-one battles to vast armies charging into each other in the "unseen realms" above.

-Meanwhile, Bernice finds help and makes contact with the County Prosecutor, the State Attorney General, and the Feds.
+Meanwhile, Bernice finds help and makes contact with the county prosecutor, the state attorney general, and the feds.
 When Alf Brummel finds out about this he releases Hank and Marshall.
-After Hank and Marshall are released they "team up" against the Universal Consciousness Society and the demons working to take over Ashton—in which they are (possibly unwittingly) aided by a "local" demon whose position has been usurped by a somewhat more powerful one summoned by the Society, and strikes vengefully at the usurper.
+After Hank and Marshall are released, they team up against the Universal Consciousness Society and the demons working to take over Ashton—in which they are (possibly unwittingly) aided by a "local" demon whose position has been usurped by a somewhat more powerful one summoned by the Society, and strikes vengefully at the usurper.